pprkut/lintpkg/README.md

 - $PKG_ARCH      - This is the architecture the package was built for
 - $PKG_BUILD     - This is the build number of the package
 - $PKG_EXTENSION - This is the compression format used by the package
+- $PKG_LISTING   - This contains a list of all files and folders contained in the package
+- $PKG_DETAILED_LISTING - This contains a list of all files and folders contained in the package, including ownership and permission information

 Additionally there are several functions one can use for reporting issues.
 All of these take variable arguments, where the first is the messageid of the issue, and